 How do the courts decide on child arrangements?

-The court will always prioritise the best interests of the child.
-Its decision will be made after considering the criteria contained on the welfare checklist, which is set out in Section 1 of the Children Act 1989.
+The court makes decisions it considers to be in the best interests of the child.
+Its decision will be made after considering the criteria contained in the welfare checklist, which is set out in Section 1 of the Children Act 1989.
 These are as follows:

 • The child’s wishes and feelings, in the light of their age and understanding